popdemtech/smartsite/walkthrough/2_Basics/3_1_deploying_to_heroku.md

 $ heroku create <appName>
 ```

 Replace `<appName>` with your choice of app name.
 The selection of `appName` affects the application's public URLs.
-For example, `heroku create smartsite` will be accessible from the URL `smartsite.herokuapp.com`.
+For example, `heroku create mysmartsite` will be accessible from the URL `mysmartsite.herokuapp.com`.
 The output of the command will list the remote application's URL.

 <div class="filename">command line</div>